The Black Walnut grows in acidic, alkaline, loamy, moist, rich, sandy, well drained, wet, wide range, clay soils.

 The practical and the aethetic combine in black walnut to make this species one of the most treasured trees in American history.
 The valuable dark brown wood is strong with a handsome grain that polishes easily and gleams

 forever.
-The rich flavored nuts are enjoyed fresh and retain their flavor and texture during cooking.
-Black walnuts have nearly twice the protein of English
+The rich, flavored nuts are enjoyed fresh and retain their flavor and texture during cooking.
+Black walnuts have nearly twice the protein of English walnuts.

 When grown in the open, the black walnut reaches 75' tall with a round, low branching, open crown that spreads nearly as wide as it is tall.
 In forests and plantations, the tree may reach 150' tall with a well formed trunk and lower limbs self pruned from « to 2/3 the distance from

 the ground.
 It develops a deep taproot and is difficult to transplant.
 The hard

 to crack shell encases a rich flavored nut.
 However, the crushed black walnut